 Cocoa: is the resultant product from roasting cacao at high temperatures.
-This process destroys the antioxidants and the amount of phytonutrients naturally present in cacao, rendering it nearly nutrient void.
+This process destroys the antioxidants and the number of phytonutrients naturally present in cacao, rendering it nearly nutrient void.

-Cacao: is the cold pressed, unroasted seeds of the cacao plant.
-Cacao – is available to us as powder or nibs – undergoes minimal processing so as to preserve all of its naturally occurring antioxidants and other beneficial phytonutrients.
+Cacao is the cold-pressed, unroasted seeds of the cacao plant.
+Cacao is available to us as powder or nibs; it undergoes minimal processing so as to preserve all of its naturally occurring antioxidants and other beneficial phytonutrients.

 History tells us the Maya people first cultivated cacao around 400 AD.
 Cacao has a rich, chocolate flavor, but is bittersweet, actually more bitter than sweet.
 Some say it’s an acquired taste.
 There are many ways to acquire the taste, read on…